seanelvidge/seanelvidge.github.io/_posts/2026-06-17-Space_Weather_Sonification.md

 - one hour corresponds to one quarter-note beat;
 - thirty minutes corresponds to half a beat.

 So however expressive the notes become (more details below), the structure remains anchored in time.
-Every layer realigns at midnight.
-Each day occupies takes up the same "musical space", allowing the changing behaviour of the Sun-Earth system to become clear through changes in texture, pitch, rhythm and intensity.
+Every layer of space weather indices realigns at midnight.
+Each day takes up the same "musical space", allowing the changing behaviour of the Sun-Earth system to become clear through changes in texture, pitch, rhythm and intensity.

-## Five indices, five different jobs
+## Five indices, five jobs

 Here we use five space weather indices, and each are given a different job to do in defining the music:

 - F10.7: the adjusted solar radio flux, controls the harmonic root in the left hand.
-- Sunspot number: adds density to the left-hand.
+- Sunspot number: adds 'density' to the left-hand.
 When the sunspot number is sufficiently high, we add an octave root.
 - Hp30: drives the right-hand melody.
 Because Hp30 is available every 30 minutes, it provides a natural melodic line.
 - Kp: controls the broad rhythmic regime.
 Quiet geomagnetic periods lead to slower figures; storm periods create denser patterns.
-- Dst: as it becomes more negative, the music becomes more forceful through dynamics, accents, tempo and additional texture.
+- Dst: as it becomes more negative, the music becomes more forceful through dynamics, accents and tempo.

-Crucially these roles are not decorative.
-Each index is mapped into a particular part of the musical language.
-Solar activity shapes harmony.
-Geomagnetic activity shapes motion.
-Storm intensity shapes tension.
+I was keen to use as many indices as possible to give the music as much 'texture' as I could do - entirely deterministically.
+I have tried to make solar activity shape harmony, geomagnetic activity shape motion and storm intensity shape tension.

-## The right hand: Hp30 as melody
+## The right hand melody: Hp30

-The right hand is most active.
+The right hand is the most active.
 It uses a pitch drawn from F# minor (my favourite), ranging from F#4 to E6.
 Each Hp30 value is normalised and mapped to one of fourteen pitches.

 This means that higher geomagnetic activity tends to push the melody upward.
-But the mapping is not purely absolute.
-The script blends fixed normalisation with local normalisation.
-In other words, it cares both about how large Hp30 is on a physical scale and how large it is relative to the other values in the selected date range.
-That choice matters musically because without some local normalisation, quiet periods can become flat and uninteresting.
-Without fixed normalisation, tiny changes during a quiet day might be exaggerated.
-The blended approach preserves both scientific scale and musical expressiveness.
+But the mapping is not absolute.
+To create the score we do some local normalisation, i.e. we care both about how large Hp30 is on a physical scale and how large it is relative to the other values in the selected date range.
+This was needed so that even quite periods (geomagnetically) stay interesting.

-The Kp is used to define the rhythm:
+The Kp (a logarithmic scale from 0 to 9) is used to define the rhythm:

 - below Kp 5, the rhythm is relatively slow;
 - from Kp 5 to 7, the rhythm becomes more active;